 |Average Annual Salary (2015)||$36,500 per year or $17.55 per hour (for secretaries and administrative assistants)|

 Administrative assistant certificate programs are widely available at 2-year community colleges and vocational schools.
 These programs cover fundamental computer, customer service and office organization skills.
 Students participate in both lecture-based courses and hands-on learning opportunities.

-Administrative assistant certificate programs can often be completed in about a year, depending on enrollment as a full- or part-time basis.
+Administrative assistant certificate programs can often be completed in about a year of full-time study; longer if studying part-time.
 Some programs require an internship.
 Students will take an array of courses, including office management courses and the some of the following:

 - Business English